 On the first full day of the 2019 International Meet of the Riviera Owners Association, the final event was a Guided Rallye through Gettysburg and the surrounding country.
 I do not currently own a Riviera, and, though other cars were explicitly welcomed on the tour, my preference was to be in a Riviera.
-However, I didn’t know anyone from the ROA either than virtually prior to attending the meet, so I didn’t think my odds were good.
+However, I didn’t know anyone from the ROA either than virtually before attending the meet, so I didn’t think my odds were good of achieving my objective.

-As it happened, I met one of my virtual acquaintances as we were listening to the pre-road tour briefing.
+As it happened, I met one of my virtual acquaintances from the ROA section of the AACA forums as we were listening to the pre-road tour briefing.
 Mike offered me shotgun in his striking Aqua Mist 1968 Riviera, and I jumped at the chance.
 In a total coincidence, his car was on all the meet materials, including the t-shirt.
 I wonder how many t-shirts I would buy if my car was on them …

 Another thing I noted was how much visibility these cars have.
-I actually managed to take some decent pictures during the tour, largely because of the wide views I had available to me in almost all directions.
+I managed to take some decent pictures during the tour, primarily because of the wide views I had available to me in almost all directions.

 So, thank you, Mike, for giving me the experience of being in a sixties Riviera driving through the Pennsylvania countryside.
 I’ll never forget it.